-I have a small bag of "gluten-full" items tucked into a corner of the pantry where only I can access it.What’s in the bag, you ask?
+I have a small bag of "gluten-full" items tucked into a corner of the pantry where only I can access it.

-Not much — a little all-purpose flour for my recipe testing and, for my younger son, graham crackers and goldfish.
+Not much -- a little all-purpose flour for my recipe testing and, for my younger son, graham crackers and goldfish.
 (He loves these things.)
 Other items sometimes go in and out of the bag, but beyond that, our house is essentially gluten-free.

 (If you're interested in those details, please email me, as I'm always happy to share how our family handles it.)

 The other day I was in a bakery and couldn't resist a beautiful, rustic, golden loaf of sourdough bread.
 It didn't make it into "the bag."

 I used it immediately to make this Lemon-Garlic Crouton recipe, and served them in a Fried Lemon Ceaser Salad (pictured below), the same day at a casual lunch.
 Delicious!

 I think almost anything you can make at home instead of purchasing it prepared in a package will be a superior product.